dhisonp/snow-bunnies/SPEC.md

 ### ResortCard

-Primary display component for each saved trip.
+Primary display component for each saved trip. **Refactored into modular architecture** with custom hooks and sub-components.

 **Props:**